 - Harvest baskets

 The Easter Basket Filler

 I almost bought Easter basket filler this year.
 You know the stuff.
-The colored crinkle paper that gets everywhere.
-I’ve used it in Easter baskets of yore and have immediately regretted it months later when I was still finding it the nooks and crannies of the couch.
+The colored crinkle paper gets everywhere.
+I’ve used it in Easter baskets of yore and have immediately regretted it months later when I was still finding it in the nooks and crannies of the couch.
 Anyway, I had a few packages of it in my Target cart because I just could not come up with an idea for something soft to stuff in the bottom of the basket to help fill it.
 But then inspiration struck and rather than spend $12 on crinkle paper (for two baskets), I put those dollars towards a pair of beach towels for $30 instead.
 Yes, it was more expensive but we are in need of a few more beach towels.
 I would rather spend the extra money to get something we need and will use for years than spend less money on something that gets tossed.

 - Beach towels

 Consumables are great items to include in an Easter basket and there are plenty of other consumables out there other than candy.
 Although, funny story about Easter candy!
 We always travel for Easter and the kids spend the day with their cousins (and sooooo many second cousins).
 I don’t typically put more than a piece or two of candy in their Easter baskets because they get more than their fair share during the big egg hunt adventure.
 Well, five-year-old Rowan caught on last year and started questioning the Easter bunny’s judgement in giving her cousins a bunch of candy in their baskets but not giving her more than a peanut butter cup.
 Lesson learned and thankfully her cousins shared their bounty.